faceyspacey/webpack-flush-chunks/README.md

 which obviously is different for each unique URL, authenticated user, etc. While additional asynchcronous requests triggered as the user navigates your app is what code-splitting is all about, it's sub-optimal to have to load additional chunks in the initial render.
-Similarly, you don't want to just send all the chunks down to the client for that initial request, as that defeats the purpose of *code-splitting.* In additition, if your strategy is the former, checksums won't match and an additional unnecessary render will happen on the client.
+Similarly, you don't want to just send all the chunks down to the client for that initial request, as that defeats the purpose of *code-splitting.* In additition, if your strategy is the former, *checksums* won't match and an additional unnecessary render will happen on the client.

-As a result, the goal becomes to get to the client precisely those chunks used in the first render, no more, no less. `flushChunks` does exactly this, providing strings you can embed in your response.
+As a result, the goal becomes to get to the client precisely those chunks used in the first render, no more, no less. `flushChunks` does exactly this, providing strings you can embed in your response:

 ```javascript
 const app = ReactDOM.renderToString(<App />)